reymon359/how-to-live/advices/Sleep properly/index.md

 Listen to your body if you need more or less sleep.

+Avoid using the phne right before going to sleep.

+Is easy to fall in to the trap of browsing social media before going to sleep and waste sleeping time on it.

+When waking up try not to grab the phone as the first thing.

 Here are some tips about Sleep Optimization:

 - Stop watching blue-light devices like your smartphone for at least 1-hour before going to bed.
 Your mind will not be that excited when you try to sleep.